ET797/NFSMW-Police-Pack/README.md

-Go to the WIKI for Instal

-and go to releases for the ZIP
+How to download?

+Click on the link: https://github.com/USFE135/NFSMW-Police-Pack/releases

+How to install?
+Inside the zip, read the README.TXT Or Check https://github.com/USFE135/NFSMW-Police-Pack/wiki

+Any issues with the mod please go to https://github.com/USFE135/NFSMW-Police-Pack/issues and create a ticket.

 Enjoy the mod !